 Repurposing -Creating Your Kitchen Herb Garden

-…and what in if doing so allowed you to have fresh homegrown herbs ready for your daily salad, or a delicious cup of fresh squeezed lemonade or even your favorite soup?
+Repurpose what you already have to grow your own herb garden with these simple steps….so you can enjoy fresh homegrown herbs ready for your daily salad, a delicious cup of fresh squeezed lemonade or even your favorite soup?

 How lovely does that sound?

-Well, it’s so easy to do and you already have many things you can repurpose today from old wood repurpsed for a box, to cleaned out cans from your recycling bin, or a wonderful mason jar.
+Well, it’s so easy to do and you already have many things you can repurpose and grow your own herb garden today from old wood repurpsed for a box, to cleaned out cans from your recycling bin, or a wonderful mason jar.

 or garden nursery to pick out your favorites!